valaxy/algorithm-data-structure/readme.md

-- Use LinkedNode to build linked list yourself
+- Use LinkedListNode to build linked list yourself
-- Use LinkedList to build linked list but no use any build function of LinkedNode
+- Use LinkedList to build linked list but not use any build function of LinkedNode

 # LinkedNode
 ```javascript